 Foam-in-place polyurethane is molded in real-time by combining two liquid foams in a pre-fabricated mold, high density polyethylene (HDPE) bag or film.
 The mixture expands rapidly around the product being protected, creating a custom protective shell.
 The intuitive equipment design and responsive controls simplify the packaging process, reduce cost and increase productivity.

 As shipping solutions continue to evolve (along with the retail landscape), it’s important that businesses continue to seek out the right void fill options that will positively impact their bottom line.
 Hughes Enterprises has differentiated itself in the market from suppliers who offer a product and a price, as a partner we offer a solution.
-For more information or to order your company’s protective packaging products, contact a Hughes sales representative for assistance.
+For more information or to order your company’s protective packaging equipment and materials, contact a Hughes sales representative for assistance.

 Get pricing information and strategic guidance from the experienced team at Hughes Enterprises.